India–Israel relations: 2023

 After the October 7 attacks, Israel's ambassador to India, Naor Gilon, highlighted the overwhelming support for Israel from Indians.
 He stated, "If you look at the Israeli Embassy's social media, it's amazing.
 I could have another IDF with Indian volunteers.
 Everyone is telling me that they want to volunteer and go to fight for Israel.
 This level of support is unprecedented for me.
 The closeness between India and Israel is something I cannot explain."
 Indian prime minister Narendra Modi and his Bharatiya Janata Party took a strong pro-Israel position, which was seen as motivated by a desire to shore up political support from Hindu voters, forge closer ties with the United States which tends to favor Israel, and India's past experiences with terrorism.
 Indians are consequently widely viewed as being exceptionally supportive of Israel.
 At the same time Israelis were widely viewed as being appreciative of the support.

 A growing diaspora of Indians also fill the ranks of Israel.
 By 2024 Indians made up the largest share of foreign students in Israel.
 They are also a growing source of manual labour.

-With increased tension between Iran and Israel in 2024, there has been a geopolitical shift by India away from Iran and towards Israel, a long-stated goal of Hindu nationalists.
+With increased tension between Iran and Israel in 2024, there has been a geopolitical shift by India away from Iran and towards Israel, a long-stated goal of the Hindu nationalists.